UMN-Kernel-Object/documentation/participants.rst

 I haven't worked with the Linux kernel before but I have messed with a few linux distros, mainly Arch and Ubuntu.
 I don't really have favorite language, but I usually prototype in Python and look to finalize projects with Java.

+**Jada Lilleboe**
+Computer science major interested in learning more about the Linux kernel!
+My favorite programming languages are OCaml and Python.

 Advisors
 --------